View your shopping cart.

 More Info

-This highly anticipated follow-up to The Sunset Years of Agnes Sharp finds Agnes and her octogenarian friends face-to-face with a killer after winning a trip to a beautiful hotel in the seaside town of Cornwall
+This highly anticipated follow-up to The Sunset Years of Agnes Sharp finds Agnes and her octogenarian friends face-to-face with a killer after winning a trip to a beautiful hotel.
+Will it be an early checkout for anyone in the gang?

 Most unpleasant!
 The residents of Sunset Hall don't want anything to do with the criminal activities.
 So when Edwina manages to sneak onto Marshall's computer and promptly wins a stay in an exclusive coastal hotel in Cornwall, the Sunset Hall crew doesn't waste any time in deciding to join her.
 After all, Edwina can't be left unsupervised.